Koenkk/zigbee2mqtt.io/docs/devices/VZM31-SN.md

 To write (`/set`) a value publish a message to topic `zigbee2mqtt/FRIENDLY_NAME/set` with payload `{"autoTimerOff": NEW_VALUE}`.
 The minimal value is `0` and the maximum value is `32767`.
 The unit of this value is `seconds`.
-Besides the numeric values the following values are accepected: `Disabled`.
+Besides the numeric values the following values are accepted: `Disabled`.

 ### DefaultLevelLocal (numeric)
 Default level for the dimmer when it is turned on at the switch.
 A setting of 255 means that the switch will return to the level that it was on before it was turned off..